Queen Elizabeth Influences In Theresa May Visit: Invites Trump To U.K., Talks Military, NATO

 In other words, if Donald Trump wants to play golf on his official visit at Balmoral Castle’s green during prime times of the year, he might have to do it without Queen Elizabeth present.

-What is also surprising about the invitation to Donald Trump is that Queen Elizabeth had Prime Minister Theresa May deliver her message to the President of the United States.
+What is also surprising about the invitation to Donald Trump is that Queen Elizabeth had Prime Minister Theresa May deliver her message to the president of the United States.

 Primarily, it was unclear if Theresa May was going to try to be neutral with Donald Trump considering he was not her favorite person after the women’s marches around January 21 that were held worldwide.
 The protests to denounce Trump included the home country of Queen Elizabeth and Theresa May.